FoghornTherapeutics/FHT-nIDR/README.md

 ### Results

 In this example, there are only two replicates by group.
 Therefore, there are only $\binom{N}{2} = \binom{2}{2}= 1$ comparison by group.
-This data is a good example to first verify that the peaks from the nIDR computation overlap with the standard method.
+This data is a good example to first verify that the peaks from the nIDR computation overlap with previous implementations.

 First of all, the output from the standard IDR show that the replicates have high consitency betwen groups.

 <img src="readme_figures/ARID_paper_standard_IDR.JPG" alt="image" style="width:900px;height:auto;">

-In the same way, the results from the ECDF when using the nIDR method shows that we have a really high min percent rank around 0.65.
+The results from nIDR also show consistency between the replicates - the ECDF of the data is substantially higher than the ECDF of the empirical null distribution.

 <img src="readme_figures/HCT116_nIDR.JPG" alt="image" style="width:600px;height:auto;">
 <img src="readme_figures/TOV21G_nIDR.JPG" alt="image" style="width:600px;height:auto;">

-To compare the two IDR narrowPeak files, we study their overlap with a Ven Diagram.
-And we can see that the standard IDR narrowPeak is almost included in the nIDR narrowPeak.
-The additional peaks from nIDR could be explained by the fact that we are adding more information ??
-XXXXXXXXXXXXXXXX
+For a direct comparison of the IDR implenentations we compare the overlap in peaks selected ***Flore need to add criteria for peaks selected by original IDR***.
+We illustrate this comparison using Venn diagrams below.
+The result is that nIDR is effectively a superset of the earlier implementation of IDR, with less than 0.2% of peaks from the original IDR not present in the peaks identified by nIDR.
+The higher number of peaks found by nIDR is due to the choice of p-value threshold chosen above and of course can be reduced by choosing a high stringency.
+This difference is also partly due to the difference in how the p-value is calculated i.e. using the empirical null distribution which is not used in the previous implementation.

 <img src="readme_figures/ARID_paper_nIDR.JPG" alt="image" style="width:900px;height:auto;">